roboryman/prototroller/README.md

 ## Usage
 There are a few ways you may use the Prototroller.
 ### _Our Hardware, Our Software_
 Recommended.
-This combines our hardware (listed above) with the software to do the job.
+This combines our hardware listed above with the firmware to do the job.
-The end result is a full-stack (HW+SW) modular controller that implements our goals and, as such, is supported.
+The end result is a full-stack modular controller.

 Our recommended PCB supplier is JLCPCB, and we are working on formalizing our recommendations for ordering.

-We cannot provide any hardware support, sorry; only software in this case.

 ### _Your Hardware, Our Software_
 If you want to develop your own hardware to use with our software, that is excellent!
 In fact, we are curious to see your designs.

-You may even use our designs as a starting point.
+You may use our designs as a starting point.
 For example, you may want to make the modules slightly larger.

-In any case, we cannot promise any help if you do this.
-An attempt may be made, but we have busy lives too.

 ## Building and Flashing Master Boards
+You may use the provided VSCode launch debug configuration and flash task.
+This requires a Picoprobe, OpenOCD, and Cortex Debug.
-The master board has a USB-C receptacle which may be used mount and flash RP2040 binaries (.UF2), accessible by holding down BOOTSEL and performing a reset.
-The process to generate the binary is as so:
+An easier way is to use the USB receptacle to mount and flash RP2040 binaries (.uf2), accessible by holding down BOOTSEL and performing a reset. **If you are using VSCode, you can simply edit settings.json for your SDK path, build the target, and proceed to step 5**.
+Otherwise, the process to generate the binary is as so:
-1. Ensure the pico-sdk is installed alongside the TLD.
+1. Ensure you have the Pico SDK cloned somewhere, such as ```~/pico-sdk```.
-2. Make and cd into a build directory, and export the Pico SDK path:
+2. Make and cd into a 'build' subdirectory, and export the Pico SDK path:
     ```
     $ cd prototroller
     $ mkdir build
     $ cd build
     $ export PICO_SDK_PATH=...
     ```
-3. Generate the build files with flag -DPICO_BOARD=prototroller:
+3. Generate the build targets:
     ```
     $ cmake -DPICO_BOARD=prototroller ..
     ```